Europa

 In accordance with the EU-UK Withdrawal Agreement, Regulation (EC) No 726/2004 and Directive 2001/83/EC as well as the Commission acts based on them, apply to and in the UK in respect of Northern Ireland.

-The second meeting of the EU-Armenia Civil Society Platform (CSP) was held on 10 March 2023 in Yerevan.
+The 6th meeting of the EU-Armenia Civil Society Platform (CSP) took place in Yerevan from on 1 April 2025.

 During the meeting, a debate focused on assessing the state of play of the implementation of the EU-Armenia Comprehensive and Enhanced Partnership Agreement.
 The CSP debated the current challenges in the implementation of the Agreement and in progressing on the reform agenda.